-As the Offshore Voluntary Disclosure Program/Initiative (OVDP/OVDI ) has settled into its third iteration — the new, open-ended program that kicked off in 2012, one type of case we are seeing more and more often is that of an estate with potential problems with its offshore assets.
+As the Offshore Voluntary Disclosure Program (OVDP) has settled into its fourth iteration and has remained unchanged since the terms were announced in 2014.
+One type of case we are seeing more and more often is that of an estate with potential problems with its offshore assets.

 If you are the administrator or executor of the estate, one of the basic responsibilities associated with settling the estate is filing and paying any income tax returns, including a final 1040 for the deceased on the individual income tax during the final year of his life, as well as a form 1041 for any income (i.e., interest or dividends) earned by the estate itself while it is being administered.

-Of course, all you need in order to qualify to be an executor, you only need to be over the age of 18.
-No special training in taxation, domestic or internal is necessary.
-Administrators and executors are chosen for their fidelity and fondness, not because they can understand every nuance of the incredibly complicated international taxing regime the IRS has put in place.
+All you need in order to qualify to be an executor is that you need to be over the age of 18.
+No special training in taxation, domestic or international, is necessary.
+Administrators and executors are chosen for their fidelity and fondness, not because they can understand every nuance of the incredibly complicated taxing regime the IRS has put in place.

 Estates with Undeclared Assets